-One of the high points of my photography career was getting asked to shoot the official portrait of the president of Suriname, H. E. D. D. Bouterse, shortly after his inauguration in 2010.
+One of the high points of my photography career was being invited to shoot the official portrait of the president of Suriname, H. E. D. D. Bouterse, shortly after his inauguration in 2010.
 The resulting image generated a lot of praise, not just for me, but also for the president and resulted in me getting international publicity.

 I don't know what challenges lie ahead of me in the future, but I do know with 100% certainty that I haven't yet reached my full potential.